 When you upgrade from ownCloud 8.0, with encryption enabled, to 8.1, you must enable the new encryption backend and migrate your encryption keys.
-See Encryption Configuration
+See Encryption migration to ownCloud 8.0.

 Encryption can no longer be disabled in ownCloud 8.1.
 It is planned to re-add this feature to the command line client for a future release.